If you sell, you have to pitch.

 Erickson threw a basketball out of a helicopter, making a basket from 192 feet in the air.
 The world-record-setting video was viewed over 100,000 times in the first two days, was featured on a number of networks including NBC and CNN, and got the trio a meeting with executives to pitch a reality program idea featuring their work on creating events for positive causes and charities.

 More importantly, it put them on the map.
 People knew them before they made a single pitch to anyone.
-They’ve since gone on to become a wildly-successful PR company working with high-profile clients and winning awards for their campaigns and promotions.
+They’ve since gone on to become a wildly-successful PR company working with high-profile clients and winning awards for their campaigns and promotions with high quality press release emails.

 The video works because it was timely and relevant (a basketball video to celebrate March Madness), record-breaking (it’s the longest basketball shot made from a helicopter), and easily distributed (digital content).